jlong4223/atx-animals-api/README.md

 ### Future enchancments

-- multer for img upload
+- multer and/or cloudinary for img upload